 4.3.5.1 The playing system will be determined by the Executive Committee on recommendation by the Competition Department.
-The selected players and their aAssociations will be informed of the playing system to be used in the prospectus at the same time as the issuance of the invitation to the participants.
+The selected players and their and their and their and the informed of the playing system to be used in the prospectus at the same time as the issuance of the invitation to the participants.